vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 Edit `merge_commits_of_release.txt` in an editor for your choice:

-- Replace any encoded emojis with their text variant.
-- Remove any `:twisted_rightwards_arrows:` emojis.
 - Remove any merge commits into feature branches.
 - Remove empty, reverted and version bump commits.
 - For generic merge commits use the PR title.